dotnet/docs/docs/architecture/cloud-native/definition.md

 **Figure 1-5**.
 Common backing services

+Backing services promote the "Statelessness" principle from the [Twelve-Factor Application](https://12factor.net/), discussed earlier in the chapter.

+>*Factor \#6* specifies that, "Each microservice will be stateless with any necessary state externalized to a backing service (i.e., distributed cache, data store), providing seamless scalability and fault tolerance."

 You could host your own backing services, but then you'd be responsible for licensing, provisioning, and managing those resources.

 Cloud providers offer a rich assortment of *managed backing services.* Instead of owning the service, you simply consume it.
 The provider operates the resource at scale and bears the responsibility for performance, security, and maintenance.
-You can count on monitoring, redundancy, and availability – all built into the service.
+Monitoring, redundancy, and availability are built into the service.
 Providers fully support their managed services - open a ticket and they fix your issue.

-Cloud-native systems more often favor managed backing services from cloud vendors.
+Cloud-native systems favor managed backing services from cloud vendors.
 The savings in time and labor are great.
 The operational risk of hosting your own and experiencing trouble can get expensive fast.

 When constructing cloud-native applications, it is a best practice to treat a backing service as an *attached resource*, bound to your containerized microservice by a URL and credentials stored in an external configuration.
-This guidance is explicitly spelled out in the [Twelve-Factor Application](https://12factor.net/), discussed earlier in the chapter.
+This guidance is spelled out in the [Twelve-Factor Application](https://12factor.net/), discussed earlier in the chapter.

 >*Factor \#4* specifies that "backing services should be configurable, accessible from a URL, and easily interchanged."

 >*Factor \#3* specifies that "configuration information should be externalized outside of the microservice code."

 With this pattern, each backing service is dynamically bound to the containerized microservice and can be attached and detached without code changes.
 For example, you might promote your microservice from QA to a staging environment.
-After provisioning the backing services to staging, you would update the microservice binding configuration to point to the new resources and inject them into your container at startup.
+After provisioning the backing services to staging, you would update the microservice binding configuration to point to the new resources and inject them into your container at startup as enviornment variables.

 Finally, a microservice should never directly reference an API for a backing service.
 Cloud vendors provide libraries for you to communicate with their proprietary backing services.
 Directly communicating with these libraries in your code lock you into that backing service.
 It is a better practice to introduce an intermediation layer, or intermediate API, which insulates the implementation details of the proprietary API, exposing generic operations to you service code.
 This loose coupling enables you to swap out one backing service for another or move your code to a different public cloud without having to make changes to the mainline service code.